-A gym membership can be expensive, and the process of getting to and from the facility can often be almost as much hassle as the working out itself.
-For these reasons, many people opt to create a workout space right in their own homes.
-While that is a great way to personalize and privatize a fitness routine, it’s important to be considerate of the type of flooring that is in the space being used, as it can have an effect on, and be affected heavily by the type of exercises that are performed.
+A gym membership can be expensive, and the process of getting to and from the facility can be almost as much hassle as the working out itself.
+Many people opt to create a workout space right in their own homes; while that is a great way to personalize and privatize a fitness routine, it’s important to be considerate of the type of flooring that is in the space being used, as it can have an effect on, and be affected heavily by, the type of exercises that are performed.

 Subfloor: If there is a hard surface floor installed in a room, then padding of various thicknesses can easily be laid over that for temporary or even permanent home gym flooring.

-If carpet is installed in the room then it will have to be removed before padding can be applied, as it will cause upper layers to shift and slide dangerously.
+If a carpet is installed in the room, then it will have to be removed before padding can be applied, as it will cause upper layers to shift and slide dangerously.

-Rubber Floor Mats: Often directly billed as gym mats, these consist of sheets of rubber, varying in size and thickness based on pricing.
-A quality ½” covering should be enough for weight lifting activities, while a thicker ¾” should be employed for more heavy duty workouts.
+Rubber floor mats: Often directly billed as gym mats, these consist of sheets of rubber, varying in size and thickness based on pricing.
+A quality 1/2-inch covering should be enough for weight lifting activities, while a thicker 3/4-inch should be employed for more heavy-duty workouts.
 These are often sold in interlocking puzzle piece sets, but lower quality materials will simply spread apart over time.
 The best interlocking tiles will clasp top-over-bottom to create a dimensional bond.

-Stall Mats: These are massive, industrial strength flooring mats that are generally used in horse stalls.
-Thick, durable, and reliable, they come in 4’ X 6’ sheets that are ¾” thick and weigh over 100 pounds each.
+Stall mats: These are massive, industrial-strength flooring mats that are generally used in horse stalls.
+Thick, durable, and reliable, they come in 4x6-foot sheets that are 3/4-inch thick and weigh over 100 pounds each.
 These are great for eliminating impact damage from extreme workouts or heavy equipment, while also insulating your home gym against the noise of your routine.

 The drawback to the use of stall mats is that they can have a rubber odor if made from recycled materials, and the edges between mats can sometimes be a tripping hazard due to uneven edges.
 They’re also very heavy and difficult to maneuver if being used for temporary gym flooring.

 Foam: Softer than rubber, this padded material provides a cushioned surface that is more pliant than the average gym flooring.
-That can be good for impact workouts but a problem for stretches that require more firm surfaces.
+That can be good for impact workouts, but a problem for stretches that require more firm surfaces.
 Cheaper foam materials can crumble apart over time.
-Generally ½” - ¾” thickness is best for gym use.
+Generally, the 1/2-3/4-inch thickness is best for gym use.

-Carpet: Soft, safe, and comfortable, carpet seams like the idea solution for home gym flooring.
+Carpet: Soft, safe, and comfortable, carpet seems like the ideal solution for home gym flooring.
 Unfortunately, this padded surface can become stained by sweat over time, and continual exposure to moisture may lead to the growth of mold or mildew in its underpadding.
-Some carpet adhesives are also bad for the indoor air quality of a space by offgassing volatile organic chemicals.
+Some carpet adhesives are also bad for the indoor air quality of a space by off-gassing volatile organic chemicals.

 Cork: Soft and cushiony, cork is one of the more stylish home gym flooring options.
-When sealed properly it is proof against sweat, and the plush yet firm feel of its pad is a great surface upon which to conduct a rigorous workout.
-The problem is that cork is very soft, and can break, rip, and gouge over time from foot treads and weight impacts.
+When sealed properly, it is protected against sweat, and the plush yet firm feel of its pad is a great surface upon which to conduct a rigorous workout.
+The problem is that cork is very soft and can break, rip, and gouge over time from foot treads and weight impacts.

-Vinyl: This is a thin sheet resilient option which can be combined with underlayment padding to create a perfect, pliant surface for physical activity at home.
-Waterproof, stain-resistant, and durable against rips, vinyl’s effective life span in a home gym is about 8-10 years with moderate maintenance necessary.
+Vinyl: This is a thin sheet resilient option that can be combined with underlayment padding to create a perfect, pliant surface for physical activity at home.
+Waterproof, stain-resistant, and durable against rips, vinyl’s effective lifespan in a home gym is about 8-10 years with moderate maintenance necessary.